by Maisie Smith on June 25, 2018

 His legacy was honest and real.
 And I will miss his voice, his writing, his everything.

-Let’s continue to share meals, stories, belly laughs, heartache and hope with everyone.
-Let’s gather around tables and settle into plastic chairs.
-Let’s drink beer together in the afternoon and not be so fussy about it.
-Let’s engulf life.
+Let’s continue to share meals, stories, belly laughs, heartache and hope around tables with strangers.
+Let’s settle into plastic chairs and drink beer together in the afternoon and not be so fussy about it.
 Let’s make our moments matter.

 Just like Bourdain did.